crolllab/IBIOL-compute-resources/README.md

 ### Good to know

+**You can browse and install software from the internet.** Firefox is already installed for this.

 **Your session survives disconnection.** Close the window or lose your network, and everything stays exactly as you left it — reconnect and your applications are still open.
 This is the main advantage over `ssh -X`.

 **Sessions disconnected for more than 8 hours are closed** and unsaved work in them is lost.
 Log out properly when you finish for the day.